 - If you can’t block or allow all devices, then go down the list and selectively uncheck the Allowed box to block a device’s access to your shared media.

 That should do it!
 You can close the Control Panel app.

 This post showed you how to block or allow DLNA devices access to your shared media in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.